Bérangère Sapowicz

-Bérangère Sapowicz (born 6 February 1983 in Verneuil-sur-Avre) is a former French football player who played long time for French club Paris Saint-Germain of the Division 1 Féminine.
+Bérangère Sapowicz (born 6 February 1983) is a former French football player who played long time for French club Paris Saint-Germain of the Division 1 Féminine.
 Sapowicz plays as a goalkeeper and is a member of the France women's national football team having made her debut in 2003.
 That same year, she was selected to participate in 2003 FIFA Women's World Cup, held in the United States.

 Since 2018 she is goalkeeper coach of a men's team in the fifth league, AS Fabrègues.

 Club career

 Early career

 Sapowicz initially trained in gymnastics before beginning a career in football.
 She began her career playing for nearby club Association Sportive Bretolienne.
 She spent 12 years at the club before joining the women's section of city club Évreux AC (now Évreux FC).
 While at Évreux, she became a youth international and eventually was selected to attend CNFE Clairefontaine, the women's section of the Clairefontaine academy.